Thylacosmilus: Predatory behavior

-A 2020 isotope ratio study by Domingo et al., which used stable isotopes of carbon and oxygen from the tooth enamel of several mammals from the Pampean region from the Late Miocene to Late Pleistocene, found that the favored prey of Thylacosmilus were grazers, mainly notoungulates from open areas.
-This diet seems to coincide with the expansion of vast grasslands of C4 plants in southern South America and the increasing of aridity and lower temperatures, in the interval between 11 million and 3 million years ago known as Edad de las Planicies Australes ("Age of the Southern Plains", in Spanish).
-A more recent isotope study by Sanz-Pérez et al. found that Thylacosmilus hunted prey in more open environments than the smaller Lycopsis, preying on large mammals with the lowest δ13C values, which likely included small-medium sized notoungulates, litopterns, and large rodents.

 Brain anatomy and senses

 In 1988 Juan C. Quiroga published a study on the cerebral cortex of two proterotherids and Thylacosmilus.
 The study examines endocranial casts of two Thylacosmilus specimens: MLP 35-X-41-1 (from the Montehermosan age in Catamarca Province), which represents a natural cast of the left half of the cranial cavity lacking the anterior part of the olfactory bulbs and the brain hemispheres; and MMP 1443 (from the Chapadmalalan age in Buenos Aires Province), which is a complete, artificial cast that shows some ventral displacement but with the anterior right part of the brain hemisphere and olfactory bulb.
 Quiroga's analysis showed that the somatic nervous system of Thylacosmilus represented 27% of the entire cortex, with the visual area representing 18% and the auditory area 7%.
 The paleocortex was more than 8%.
 The sulci of the cortex are relatively complex and similar in pattern and number to the modern diprotodont marsupials.
 Compared with Macropus and Trichosurus, Thylacosmilus had less development of the maxillar area with respect to the mandibular area, and the rhinal fissure is taller than in Macropus and Thylacinus.
 This disproportion between the maxillar and mandibular areas, which are roughly similar in marsupials, seems to be a consequence of the extreme development of the neck and mandibular musculature, used in the functioning of the osteodentary anatomy of this animal.
 However, the area dedicated to the oral-mandible region comprises 42% of the somatic area.
 The comparison between the endocranial casts of Thylacosmilus and a proterotherid specimen (possibly a species coevolving with Thylacosmilus and a potential prey item) indicates that Thylacosmilus had only half of the encephalization and a quarter of the cortical area, however it has more somatized areas, similar visual areas and less auditory area, which suggests different sensomotoric qualities between both animals.